happyfaults/pywatdafudge/README.md

 It is being tested against [Python 3.6.6](https://www.python.org/downloads/release/python-366/) only at the moment.

-There may be an effort to support [Python 2.7.15](https://www.python.org/downloads/release/python-2715/) and the [Python 3.5](https://www.python.org/downloads/release/python-356/) earlier versions.
+There may be an effort to support [Python 2.7.15](https://www.python.org/downloads/release/python-2715/) and the [Python 3.5](https://www.python.org/downloads/release/python-356/) and earlier versions.

-However, the goal is to use the library as part of a [RESTful](https://www.restapitutorial.com/) [Microservice](https://en.wikipedia.org/wiki/Microservices) solution for the [Kaggle's Toxic Comment Classification Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).
+However, a main goal of this library is to develop a [RESTful](https://www.restapitutorial.com/) [Microservices](https://en.wikipedia.org/wiki/Microservices) solution for the [Kaggle's Toxic Comment Classification Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).

-So new features like [asyncio](https://docs.python.org/3/library/asyncio.html) that are only available for Python 3.6+ may be utilized.
+So new features like [asyncio](https://docs.python.org/3/library/asyncio.html) that are currently only available for **Python 3.6+** may be utilized.